-- Reduce the region's carbon footprint - Encourage the creation of alternative energy facilities - Pursue renewable energy projects - the Municipalities in the Region to develop plans to reduce the region's carbon footprint; - the creation of bylaws/ordinances to guide the development of alternative energy facilities, and - the Municipalities to pursue renewable energy projects.
+- the Municipalities in the Region to develop plans to reduce the region's carbon footprint;

+- the creation of bylaws/ordinances to guide the development of alternative energy facilities, and - the Municipalities to pursue renewable energy projects.

 This Merrimack Valley Clean Energy Action Plan has been developed to address this economic development vision.
 It identifies the energy challenges the communities in the region face.
 It provides resources and suggestions on how to make the valley truly "Green".
 It develops an energy strategy for each community in the region.
 And it creates an action plan on how the communities can work together to advance their individual strategies.